YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 class: note, dropdown
 ---
 {numref}`ConvLNP` also shows the predictive mean and error-bars of the ground truth _Gaussian process_ (GP) used to generate the data.
-Unlike the NPF, GPs require the user to specify a kernel function to model the data.
+Unlike NPs, GPs require the user to specify a kernel function to model the data.
 GPs are attractive due to the fact that exact prediction in GPs can be done _in closed form_.
 However, this has computational complexity $\mathcal{O}(N^3)$ in the dataset size, which limits the application of exact GPs to large datasets.
 Many accessible introductions to GPs are available online.
 Some prime examples are [Distill's visual exploration](https://distill.pub/2019/visual-exploration-gaussian-processes/), [Neil Lawrence's post](http://inverseprobability.com/talks/notes/gaussian-processes.html), or [David Mackay's video lecture](https://www.youtube.com/watch?v=NegVuuHwa8Q).

-We note that there is a close relationship between GPs and the NPF.
+We note that there is a close relationship between GPs and NPs.
 Recall that given an appropriate kernel function $k$, $\mathcal{C}$, and any collection of target inputs $\mathbf{x}_{\mathcal{T}}$, a GP defines the following posterior predictive distribution:

 $$